carnot-tech/jinbaflow-docs/docs/first_workflow.md

 ## Data Cleaning with the Transform Module

-Next, navigate to the Transform module from the sidebar.
+Next, select the Transform module from the sidebar.
 You'll need to set up an input variable for this module.
 Click on the add variable button and assign a name of your choice.
 Link this variable to the CSV module to allow the data to transfer.